 The process took eight hours, a loyal assistant holding a teacup or cigarette to Karloff’s lips as needed.
 The actor could not speak and could barely move, but dutifully reported to the set to film The Mummy’s remarkable opening sequence.
 He collapsed under the hot lights at least once, forcing Pierce to split the wrappings down the back to allow Karloff’s skin to breathe.
 By 2 a.m., Freund had all the shots he needed, so the full mummy make-up was never repeated, much to Karloff’s relief.
 He called it the “most trying ordeal of my life,” and pointedly noted that Pierce had neglected to add a fly to the wrappings’ crotch area.

-Karloff spent the rest of the film in much lighter make-up (only four hours in the chair!) as Ardath Bey, a wizened old Egyptian scholar and alter ego of Im-Ho-Tep — the decaying mummy in the film’s opening — obsessed with finding the reincarnation of his ancient bride.
+Karloff spent the rest of the film in much lighter make-up (only an hour or two in the chair!) as Ardath Bey, a wizened old Egyptian scholar and alter ego of Im-Ho-Tep — the decaying mummy in the film’s opening — obsessed with finding the reincarnation of his ancient bride.
 In the cast once again was Edward Van Sloan as a wise professor type, and Dracula’s David Manners as the leading man.
 Dwight Frye was unavailable, so the typical “Dwight Frye” role of the archaeologist’s assistant who witnesses the mummy coming to life, and goes stark, raving mad as a result went to Bramwell Fletcher. (“He just went for a little walk…”) The female lead was Zita Johann, who was so fed up with Freund’s abuse, and the movie scene in general, that she quit the business soon after.

 The Mummy hit theaters in December 1932, and got a much kinder reception than the identically-titled Tom Cruise turkey of 85 years later.
 Many old-film buffs cite it as their favorite of the Universal monster movies due to its unconventional story and atmospheric visuals.